Social Has Gone Global

 LinkedIn stands out as less of a “social” platform, and more of a “business” one.
 While it may not be the most ideal platform for interacting with potential patients, LinkedIn is certainly one of the best for networking with colleagues and recruiting new hires.

-Because LinkedIn’s messaging is a paid feature, it’s unlikely patients will interact with you there in that manner.
+Because LinkedIn’s messaging is a paid feature, it’s unlikely patients will message you there.
 But don’t write LinkedIn off just yet: it’s still a vital facet of your online reputation!
 Google is a big fan of LinkedIn, meaning that LinkedIn profiles tend to rank quite well in search.
 You’ll rank even better if you have a complete profile and use the proper keywords.
 Your LinkedIn profile can and should include your practice’s basic information and act as a gateway to your website.
 This will allow your patients to more easily get in touch with you.

 Most notably, LinkedIn is yours to control.
 With so many online doctor review sites out there, it can be difficult to curate an accurate, consistent online reputation.
 While healthcare reputation management companies like rater8 can help with this, social media platforms like LinkedIn don’t require such intervention.
 Because you control the content on your LinkedIn profile, you have the opportunity to build your brand and showcase your practice in its best professional light.